btmpn/azure-powershell/src/EventGrid/EventGrid/help/New-AzEventGridSubscription.md

 ```

 ### -MaxEventsPerBatch
 The maximum number of events in a batch.
 This value must be between 1 and 5000.
-This parameter is valid when Endpint Type is webhook only.
+This parameter is valid when Endpoint Type is webhook only.

 ```yaml
 Type: System.Int32